JDPProductions/JDP_Teach/README.md

 # JDP Coding

-~Will be making more major edits today 2/5/2018~
++Will be making more major edits today 2/5/2018+

 This github is going to be geared towards providing teaching experiences for those interested and will be paired with videos in the upcoming weeks.